Australian Judges #

 In 2006, Einfeld contested a $77 speeding fine by claiming that he had lent his car to Teresa Brennan, an academic from the United States.
 Journalists from the Daily Telegraph checked the facts and it became clear that Teresa Brennan had been killed in a car accident in early 2003.
 He then made a second false statement leading to his conviction of perjury.

-Rumour has it that he was having a furtive affair with a lady, his wife cautioned him about this and he was attempting to hide his whereabouts.
+Rumour has it that he was having a furtive affair with a lady, across the harbour bridge.
+His wife cautioned him about this and he was attempting to hide his whereabouts.

 Einfeld, a stellar Judge was jailed for two years for deliberate, pre-meditated perjury.